Kim Hwal-lan (Kim Helen) and Ed Hymoff

 His first professional job was as a reporter at the city desk of New York’s World-Telegram & Sun, but when war broke out in Korea in 1950, Hymoff went to that country as a war correspondent.
 In that capacity, he sent dispatches on the war to several newspapers throughout New England and reported to his college newspaper of his reunion with Dr. Kim.[19]

 Over the course of his life, Hymoff wrote many books.
 Several of these highlighted different aspects of growing American power in the late twentieth century.
-With Martin Caidin, he wrote a book that told of a secret combat mission that then Congressman (and future President) Lyndon B. Johnson flew during World War II.
+With Martin Caidin, he wrote a book, The Mission, that told of a secret combat mission that then Congressman (and future President) Lyndon B. Johnson flew during World War II.
 Another work reported on operations of the O.S.S. during World War II.
 In the 1960s and 1970s, when American engagement in Vietnam escalated, Hymoff again became a war correspondent and wrote four books about the Vietnam war, each highlighting a different division of American forces there.
 He edited a book on the Kennedy family with Phil Hirsch, and wrote another book on the American space program.

 Based on his early experience with espionage in the O.S.S., Hymoff maintained an ongoing, but critical interest in similar operations throughout the Cold War.[20]
 He believed that American strategic operations during the Korean War, such as an attempt to land covert forces behind North Korean lines, failed because they did not draw on the expertise of O.S.S. veterans or learn lessons from similar operations during World War II.[21]
 During armistice talks in Korea, the Central Intelligence Agency (C.I.A.) even asked Hymoff to offer the Australian journalist and Soviet agent Wilfred Burchett $100,000 to defect to the West.
 Burchett had developed close ties to North Korean Communists that the C.I.A. thought would be valuable.
 Hymoff argued that Burchett could not be won over, and his judgement proved to be correct.[22]